ExpediaGroup/mittens/docs/about/getting-started.md

 Mittens allows you to use special keywords if you need to generate randomized urls.
 The following are available:
-- `{$currentDate|days+x,months+y,years+z}`: you can adjust the temporal offset by adding or subtracting days, months or years.
+- `{$currentDate|days+x,months+y,years+z}`: you can adjust the temporal offset by adding or subtracting days, months, or years.
 The offsets are optional and can be removed.
 - `{$currentTimestamp}`: Time from Unix epoch in milliseconds.
 - `{$random|foo,bar,baz}`: Mittens will randomly select an element from the provided list, eg: one of foo, bar or baz.
 Special chars are not supported.
 Valid: [0-9A-Za-z_]
 - `{$range|min=x,max=y}`: both min and max are required arguments.
 Range is inclusive.